States of Guernsey: Composition

 The States of Deliberation consists of 38 People's Deputies, elected every four years from a single island-wide constituency by plurality-at-large voting, each voter being allowed to cast up to 38 votes.
 Before the 2020 election, the electoral system was multi-member districts by plurality block voting, in which each voter can vote for as many candidates as there are seats in the district.
 Two Alderney Deputies are appointed by the States of Alderney to represent Alderney's interest in matters delegated by Alderney to Guernsey under the 1948 Agreement.
-The Alderney Representatives are full members of the States of Deliberation but are unpaid, and are chosen from the 10 members of the States of Alderney after an Alderney-wide plebiscite.
+The Alderney Representatives are full members of the States of Deliberation, and are chosen from the 10 members of the States of Alderney after an Alderney-wide plebiscite.

 There are also two non-voting members being the Law Officers of the Crown - the Procureur (Attorney General) and the Comptroller (Solicitor General) both appointed by the monarch.
 The Bailiff presides over the States.

 Committee system

 Guernsey's government operates on a committee system.
-A similar system used to be used in the neighbouring bailiwick, Jersey, however, this was abolished and replaced with a ministerial government in 2005.
+A similar system used to be used in the neighbouring bailiwick, Jersey; however, this was abolished and replaced with a ministerial government in 2005.

 The Senior Committee is known as the Policy & Resources Committee.
 It is the leading body and in charge of co-ordination of policy and other States work.
 It oversees the functioning of the States and also has responsibilities for external affairs.
 The President of the Committee is often termed "Chief Minister" by the local media, as they are perceived to represent the island's government, especially abroad.
-They are elected by States Members.
-The incumbent President is Deputy Peter Febrache.
+They are elected by States Members and hold a term of office expiring at the next general election.
+The next election will be in June 2025.

 The remaining Principal Committees are listed below:

 The remaining committees, all chaired by States Members, are the Development and Planning Authority, Transport Licensing Authority, Overseas Aid & Development Commission, States' Trading Supervisory Board, States Assembly & Constitution Committee, Scrutiny Management Committee and the Civil Contingencies Authority.

-Elections
+Recent elections

-The last general election was on 7 October 2020.
+The last general election was on 18 June 2025.